mediamicroservices/mm/README.md

     * If you use option n, your command will look like this: makeflv -n [input].
     * If you use option e, your command will look like this: makeflv -e -d [path/to/directory] [input].
     * If you use option -E, your command will look like this: makeflv -E [input].

+#### makeframemd5
+* Creates a frame md5 for video files in target package.
+Relies on package structure used in mm.

 #### makeframes ####
 * makeframes creates 10 still images from a video file or package input.
 Your command will look like:  makeframes [input].
 To deliver still images to a specific directory, use this command  ingestfile -d [path/to/directory] [input].